Graduate degrees: M.S.N.; D.N.P.; Ph.D. in nursing

 Related Certificate: Informatics

-The Graduate College offers the Certificate in Informatics with a subprogram in health informatics.
+The Graduate College offers the Certificate in Informatics with a health informatics subprogram.
 The subprogram emphasizes the organization, management, and use of health care information; health care research, education, and practice; and information technology developments in the socioeconomic context of health care.

 College of Nursing students working toward the certificate complete IGPI:5200 Health Informatics I, which explores decision-making processes and technological tools to support health care administration, management, and practice; and EPID:5200 Principles of Public Health Informatics, which focuses on systematic applications of information science, computer science, and technology to public health practice, research, and learning; methods of disease surveillance, data collection, analysis, and reporting with health informatics.